Junior wives of Krishna

-Besides eight principal queens (Ashtabharya), the Hindu god Krishna, an avatar of the god Vishnu and the king of Dvaraka, wedded a number of captured women, whose number is mentioned as 16,000 or 16,100 in different scriptures.

-Krishna accepted them as his ceremonial wives upon their insistence, to save their honour from the society who saw them as slaves of the demon king Narakasura.
-The chief amongst them is sometimes mentioned to be Rohini.
-When Krishna slew Narakasura, he accepted the hand in marriage of all of the captive women upon their insistence to safeguard their dignity.
-After their marriage, these junior wives all chose to live in Dvaraka.

-Number and names

-Apart from his five principal wives, Krishna is described to have married several thousand women, he rescued from the demon Narakasura.
+Besides the Ashtabharya (Eight principal queens of Krishna), Krishna is described to have married several thousand women whom he rescued from the demon Narakasura.
 The Bhagavata Purana and the Mahabharata state that 16,000 women were rescued, however the Vishnu Purana and the Harivamsa (appendix of the Mahabharata) differ and set the number as 16,100.
 Generally all of them are unnamed, however many commentators of the Bhagavata Purana regard Rohini to be their leader, though such an explicit mention is not found in the scripture.

 Before captivity by Narakasura

 The Bhagavata Purana mentions that the captive women are princesses.
 The Vishnu Purana says that they are daughters of gods, siddhas (saints), demons and kings.
 According to the Kalika Purana and the Adi Parva book of the Hindu epic Mahabharata, they were apsaras (celestial female spirits).
 In the Dana Dharma chapter of the Shanti Parva book affixed centuries later, they are blessed by the goddess Bhudevi to be wives of Krishna.

 Some legends narrate that events in their past life led to them being wives of Krishna.
 A king had 16,000 daughters.
 While the king was sitting in court with the princesses, Vishnu arrived disguised as a sage.
 The daughters flocked around Vishnu, making their father angry who cursed them.
 When the daughters cried and begged for forgiveness, the king blessed them that in their next birth, they would be wives of Vishnu.
 In other versions, the damsels plead to others for liberation from the curse.
 The creator-god Brahma, on the advice of his son and divine sage Narada or the sage, himself give the princesses the boon to be wives of Vishnu.